to Our Office

 VS. THE RIGHTS OF MORTGAGE HOLDERS 1

 One of my condominium Presidents asked me to advise him and his Board about the process of foreclosing a condominium lien and how the rights of the Association relate to the rights of a mortgage holder.
-For purposes of this opinion, a first mortgage holder will be referred to as a "Bank", even though the first mortgage may be held by a bank, an individual, mortgage company, pension fund, or other entity.
+For purposes of this article, a first mortgage holder will be referred to as a "Bank", even though the first mortgage may be held by a bank, an individual, a mortgage company, pension fund, or other entity.

 Discussion - The laws governing condominiums in Florida are set forth in Chapter 718 of Florida Statutes, The Condominium Act (hereafter the "Act").
 Section 718.116 sets forth a comprehensive scheme by which the Association is given power to assess its members for common expenses and collect such assessments through the Court when they are not paid by an owner.2